Mets–Phillies rivalry: 1987–1988

 On September 28, the Mets came into Philadelphia for a three-game series against the Phillies.
 The Mets were 2 1/2 games out of first with six games left: three against the Phillies and the last three against the first-place Cardinals.
 They had an opportunity to win the division and were playing the Phillies, against whom they had a season record of 12–3.
 The Mets won the opener, 1–0, to move within two games back with five remaining to play.
 However, the Phillies effectively ended their season on September 29.
-As the Cardinals swept a doubleheader from the Montréal Expos, the Phillies' Don Carman pitched a complete-game one-hitter, facing only 28 batters to shut out the Mets.
+As the Cardinals swept a doubleheader from the Montreal Expos, the Phillies' Don Carman pitched a complete-game one-hitter, facing only 28 batters to shut out the Mets.
 After the game, Mets manager Davey Johnson said, "How does it feel now?
 Empty?
 Not yet.
 But we need to get help.
 When you play 162 games and you're eliminated, then you feel empty.
 And sick."
 He promised reporters, "We're going to win tomorrow night.".

 The following night, Mets pitcher Dwight Gooden struck out 10, and left after pitching nine innings with the score tied at three runs each, but the Phillies' Luis Aguayo won the game with a 10th-inning pinch-hit home run off of Orosco, clinching at least a tie for first place in the division for the Cardinals.